DonaldJasper0621/Trans-Voxia-Speech-to-Speech-Converter/README.md

 A brief introduction or overview of your project can be included here.
 Provide a concise description of what your project does and its main features.

 ## Prerequisites
-- Install Node.Js (Newest Version will be fine), in advanc ethat you can use Npm.
+- Install Node.Js (Newest Version will be fine), in advanc ethat you can use Npm. link: (https://nodejs.org/en/download/current)
 - Need to know that I use both Tail Wind and Css in the project.
 Hence ,it's important to familiar with both.
 - "react" version : "18.2.0"